xmartlabs/cordova-plugin-market/README.md

     `cordova.plugins.market.open('yourappname')`

-This will open the link `itms-apps://itunes.apple.com/app/yourappname`
+This will open the link `itms-apps://itunes.apple.com/app/yourappname`.
+Alternatively you can use your app's id that should be similar to `id284815942`

 You can also add a success and failure callback like this: